Youth Camps and COVID-19: Frequently Asked Questions (FAQ)

 16. How do we handle health and immunization paperwork for new and returning students?

 Health and immunization records for children that previously attended the camp that expire during the declared emergency are acceptable.
 Health and immunization records for children that have been attending a legally operating child care program or school that has been temporarily closed due to COVID-19 are not required — provided the parent attests in writing that the child is up-to-date with their physical examination and immunizations and provides information regarding any disabilities and/or special health care needs.

 Plans for field trips must adhere to guidance related to group size, use of masks, social distancing, and enhanced cleaning and sanitizing processes.
 If the field trip takes place in a public place in Connecticut and staff or children are not able to maintain a safe social distance of approximately 6 feet from every other person, they shall cover their mouth and nose with a mask or cloth face covering.

-At this time, the current guidance regarding group sizes, wearing of masks, and social distancing would also apply when children are being transported while in the care of the camp.
-Enhanced cleaning procedures would also be required between groups if multiple groups of students are being transported using the same vehicle.
+Prior to providing transportation at the start of the day to any child, such children shall be screened for any observable illness.
+At this time, the current guidance regarding group sizes, mixing of groups of children, wearing of masks, and social distancing would also apply when children are being transported while in the care of the camp.
+Camp planning may consist of neighborhood groupings to allow the same grouping of children throughout the entire camp day.
+Enhanced cleaning procedures would also be required between groups if multiple groups of students are being transported using the same vehicle